alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/customizing.md

       └── src
 ```

-Start with creation of a sub-directory under the `use_case` directory and two additional directories `src` and `include`
+Start with creation of a subdirectory under the `source/use_case` directory and two additional directories `src` and
-as described in the [Software project description](./customizing.md#software-project-description) section.
+`include` as described in the [Software project description](./customizing.md#software-project-description) section.

 ## Implementing main loop